MultiKey Login Information

 One of the ways we recognize you is by placing a cookie on your computer when you sign up for our MultiKey service.
 The cookie contains a randomly generated, unique number used as an identifier.
 When you login after that, your Web browser sends us this cookie, which lets us know that you're using your own computer.
 The cookie is visible only to the Internet Banking site at The Gifford State Bank and does not contain any personal information.
 You can also access Internet Banking from any number of computers and have the same MultiKey protections.

 A cookie is piece of securely-coded information sent by The Gifford State Bank to your computer when you login with our MultiKey service.
 Cookies include a randomly generated, unique number used as a sign-in or registration identifier.
 Every time you log in from that same computer, your Web browser then sends us back this cookie, which is a security feature that lets us know that you are using your own computer.

 How is MultiKey more secure?

 MultiKey helps you know that you are at the valid Internet Banking site at The Gifford State Bank Internet Banking before you enter your password.
 In addition, we know it's really you signing in because we recognize your computer or we ask you a challenge question to verify your identity.

+What if someone knows my password?
 How will MultiKey prevent them from accessing my account?